 Q. When does the IDFPR renewal site open?

-A. The IDFPR renewal site is open for the broker renewal.
-You should receive an email from IDFPR with your unique pin number.
+A. The IDFPR renewal site is open now for broker renewal.
+You should have received an email from IDFPR with your unique pin number.
 If you did not get one you can also access your renewal with your social security number and date of birth.